 It’s not unusual for Hesston College employees to have long tenures.
 After all, when you find a community that welcomes you, embraces you and supports you so well, it’s easy to love it and you stay where life is good.

-At least that’s how Brent Brockmueller ’01 has felt about it for the last 13 years.
+At least that’s how Brent Brockmueller ’01 felt about it for 13 years.

-What’s unusual about Brockmueller however, who is more commonly known by his nickname “Dogg,” is that he’s devoted 10 and a half of those years as a resident director (RD), a role that typically sees turn over every two to three years as it tends to draw young adults fresh out of college as they transition to “the real world.”
+What’s unusual about Brockmueller however, more commonly known by his nickname “Dogg,” is that he devoted 10 and a half of those years as a resident director (RD), a role that typically sees turn over every two to three years as it tends to draw young adults fresh out of college and transitioning to “the real world.”

-From the fun times connecting with students to the not so fun, Brockmueller stuck it out much longer than most because he cares so deeply for the students and enjoys watching their growth and development as they transition into young adulthood.
+From fun times connecting with students to the not so fun, Brockmueller stuck it out much longer than most because he cares so deeply for the students and enjoys watching their growth into young adulthood.

 “I just love this place,” Brockmueller said.
-“As a whole, our students take care of each other so well.
-They look out for each other, and that’s always been something I have enjoyed about being here in this role.”
+“As a whole, our students take care of each other so well.”

-Brockmueller started his journey as RD in August 2005 after completing an undergraduate degree in elementary education from Tabor College (Hillsboro, Kan.), student teaching and spending a semester as a substitute teacher.
-As a Hesston graduate, he was sold on what is known as the Hesston Experience – a college experience that is genuinely welcoming, nurturing and supportive – and he wanted to be a part of it again, this time from a staff perspective.
+Brockmueller started his journey as RD in August 2005 after completing an undergraduate degree in elementary education from Tabor College (Hillsboro, Kan.).
+Since he had lived it personally, he was sold on the Hesston Experience and he wanted to be a part of it again.

 His plan of four years turned into six before Brockmueller decided to give up his post as RD.
-He had gotten married during fall break of that final year, and decided it was time for him and his new wife, Angie (Martin) ’99 Brockmueller ’13, to move off campus and on to new things.
+He had married Angie Martin ’99 during fall break of that final year, and decided it was time to move off campus and on to new things.

-The Brockmuellers didn’t move far as Angie had decided to start nursing school in Hesston’s program.
+The Brockmuellers didn’t move far as Angie had decided to pursue nursing through Hesston’s program.
 Shortly after making the decision to end his time as RD, a job opened up at the college for an admissions counselor, and Brockmueller was hired.

 After two years in Admissions and with Angie also having finished her nursing degree, the Brockmuellers bid farewell to their years of service to Hesston College and found new jobs in the local area – Angie as an RN with her newly minted nursing license and Brent working in activities at a local retirement community.
 But it didn’t last.

-“After I’d left the college, I would have conversations with Mitch Stutzman ’09, who was the new RD, about RD life,” said Brockmueller.
+“After I’d left the college, I would have conversations with the new RD about RD life,” said Brockmueller.
 “One time, Angie told me, ‘You know, if you wanted to be an RD again, you could.’
 I said I wouldn’t put her through that again, and she said, ‘I don’t mind living in the dorms – it’s not terrible for me.’”

-Coincidentally, after just one semester away from the Hesston College community, a male RD position was vacated in the middle of the year, and Brockmueller was asked to step in to finish out the year.
+Coincidentally, after just one semester away from the Hesston College, a male RD position was vacated in the middle of the year, and Brockmueller was asked to step in to finish out the year.

 And when that one semester was up…he stayed for four more years.